+The ideal Paso Creole can be anywhere between 13.3 and 15.3 hands in height and of distinct Paso/Iberian type, compact and harmonious.
+Shoulders should be well laid back and the neck well set on, such that the horse may carry itself proudly and easily.
+The shape and size of head is less important than an overall harmonious impression with correct teeth and a free and open junction between head and neck.
+The ability to move and to carry itself well is paramount.
 Legs should be correct, clean, well defined and substantial.
 Hooves should be even, of good angles and good quality, ideally hard enough to perform without shoes.
 Knee and hock joints should be straight, strong and substantial.
-Termino is permissible.
-Stride length can be long or short and action may be high or low, but it must be even and the action of the hocks should match the knee action.
 Angulation through both front and hind legs should be sufficient to allow an easy engagement of hind quarters and freedom of movement in all limbs.
 Pastern length and angles should be appropriate for a working horse, meaning neither too upright nor too flexy.

-The ideal Paso Creole will show its Paso ancestry clearly.
 It will be graceful, proud, intelligent and tough of mind and body.
 It should possess and display brio and be people oriented.
 Males are expected to have more crest than females and may be more substantial in build.
 Mares should be more feminine, but without sacrificing good bone.
 All should have the right balance between refinement and noblesse on one hand and a sound, strong working conformation on the other hand.

 Breeding